cloudfleet/zeppelin-seafile/README.md

 # zeppelin-seafile
-A seafile container for CloufFleet HQ
+A seafile container for CloudFleet HQ